cheomanigua/bwa-docs/content/docs/content-guard.md

 ```

 By decoupling the file discovery (which happens during the CI/CD build) from the permission enforcement (which happens during Cloud Run runtime), you ensure the Go API is always using the correct access rules without needing to access your source code repository.

+* * *

+The process after clicking on "Posts" is working correctly.
+The logs show that your application successfully implemented the gated content mechanism using a signed URL flow.

+Here is a breakdown of the steps confirmed by the logs:

+1.  **Initial Request and Authorization:**
+    * The browser makes a `GET` request to `/posts/`.
+    * The Caddy server routes this request to the Go backend (`backend:8081`).
+    * The Go backend processes the request and, because you are logged in (indicated by the session cookie), the authorization check passes: `User authorized.`.

+2.  **Signed URL Generation:**
+    * The Go backend, running in emulator mode, generates a temporary, signed URL for the protected file: `posts/index.html`.
+    * The path includes the prefix `/gcs-content/` (e.g., `http://localhost:5000/gcs-content/content/posts/index.html?...`).

+3.  **Redirection:**
+    * The Go backend instructs Caddy to send a `302 Found` redirect to the browser, pointing to the newly generated signed URL.

+4.  **Content Retrieval:**
+    * The browser follows the redirect to the signed URL.
+    * Caddy's `@gcs_proxy` handler intercepts the `/gcs-content/...` request.
+    * Caddy strips the `/gcs-content` prefix and proxies the request to the GCS emulator (`gcs-emulator:9000`).
+    * The GCS emulator serves the requested file (`posts/index.html`) successfully, and the browser receives the content with a `200 OK` status code and a `content-length` of 4243 bytes.

+This confirms that the successful registration and subsequent access to the protected content are both functioning as designed.

+##### Summary

+- Go Backend: Generates the correct path: /gcs-content/content/posts/index.html.
+- Caddy (path stripping): Strips /gcs-content/, leaving /content/posts/index.html.
+- Caddy (syntax correction): The caddy-server logs show the Caddyfile successfully loaded, meaning the header_up syntax is now correct.
+- GCS Emulator Received Path: The emulator logs show it received the request for /content/posts/index.html (the correct path).
+- The Core Conflict: The GCS emulator is still returning a 404 for the proxied request that includes the signed URL parameters, even though it serves the same unauthenticated path via a direct curl (curl -I http://localhost:9000/content/posts/index.html returns 200 OK).